petrabardocz/drone02x/README.md

 ## datascraping.py
 Scrapes input data from the MODIS UCSB Emissivity Library (https://www.icess.ucsb.edu/modis/EMIS/html/em.html) and exports it as .csv into /data folder.

+Compiles all the different samples into a single dataframe and exports it as data/emisdata.csv

 **Since data folder already contains the input files there is no need to run this first!**

 ## if2.js